Exiv2/exiv2/msvc64/ReadMe.txt

 	 I recognise and respect the work performed by those individuals.

-2.1  Differences between inherited project and the exiv2 projects
+3.1  Differences between inherited project and the exiv2 projects
      There is no compatiblity.

-3    Build Instructions
-     1) Install zlib and expat sources
-     2) Open exiv2.sln, batch build, select all, build

-     If you don't have the x64 compiler available, don't select the 64 bit configurations!

 # That's all Folks!
 ##